 - Three hours in a craft seminar in their genre.
 These required courses are: for fiction writing, English 6945; for poetry writing, English 6943; for nonfiction writing, English 6940; for playwriting, English 6946.

 - Any additional craft courses will count as electives.

 - Three hours in English 6154 (Nonfiction Writing).
 For students whose genre is nonfiction writing, a workshop in a genre other than nonfiction is required in place of the three hours in English 6154 required of students in the other genres.

 - Nine hours in background literature courses.
 Fiction, poetry, and nonfiction writing students will be required to take this in the literature of their genre.

-- Screenwriting and playwriting students must also take background courses in the literature of their genre, with the exception that up to six hours of this requirement may be taken in techniques courses in the Film and Theatre Arts Department.
+- Playwriting students must also take background courses in the literature of their genre, with the exception that up to six hours of this requirement may be taken in techniques courses in the Film and Theatre Arts Department.

 - A grade of B or better in all required course work.

 - Nine hours of electives.
 Chosen in consultation with the Director of Creative Writing, these elective hours will be expected to conform to a cohesive program of study.